anshchokshi/HealthyMomAndChild/deliverable-1/planning.md

 **Q8: What artifacts will you use to self-organize?**

-List/describe the artifacts you will produce in order to organize your team.

-- Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
-- We want to understand:
-  - How do you keep track of what needs to get done?
-  - **How do you prioritize tasks?**
-  - How do tasks get assigned to team members?
-  - How do you determine the status of work from inception to completion?

 We will be using the following artifacts:

 - Trello for task management: Will be using Trello boards to keep a track of the ongoing, planned and past tasks for the team.
 Will also be using Trello to keep a track of the ongoing issues.